 The df.style.hide_index() method returns a styled representation of a DataFrame without the index column.

-Please ensure that you run the below code in an Interactive environment like JupyterLab or online notebooks.
+Please ensure that you run the code below in an Interactive environment, such as JupyterLab or online notebooks.

 Output

-You can see that the above DataFrame is without an index.
+You can see that the above DataFrame does not have an index.
 Here, we don’t have to convert it into a string.

-Why do we need to print without row index?
+Why do we need to print without a row index?

 - Omitting indices can save space and reduce file sizes.

-- By controlling the display, you can tailor the output to our specific needs.
+- By controlling the display, you can tailor the output to your specific needs.